Sodium chlorite solution is useful in many ways around the house.

 Downloadable PDF version of this article available here.

+Chlorine dioxide (activated sodium chlorite solution) is produced when sodium chlorite solution is mixed with an acid (activator).
+It is useful in many ways around the house.
 In fact, it can do the work of several products that you may already use while providing a much healthier and less toxic environment in your home.
 It is particularly important to consider the biological effects of your environment if you have young children at home, whose developing bodies and minds are extremely sensitive to toxins in cleaning products and other household chemicals.
-Sodium chlorite solution is a wonderful bleach alternative.
-Since the chemistry of sodium chlorite products in slightly different than bleach, sodium chlorite solution is not an exact bleach replacement.
+Chlorine dioxide is a wonderful bleach (sodium hypochlorite) alternative.
+Since the chemistry of chlorine dioxide products in slightly different than bleach, sodium chlorite solution is not an exact bleach replacement.
 However, it can be used in place of bleach in most circumstances with much fewer negative side effects.
 Read our article on sodium chlorite solution and bleach for more details on this subject.
 In this report, we have compiled many of the handy ways to use sodium chlorite solution at home.

 Water purification

-For long term storage of water – use 1-2 drops of sodium chlorite solution for each gallon of well water or tap water that you wish to store.
+For long term storage of water – Use 1-2 drops of sodium chlorite solution for each gallon of well water or tap water that you wish to store.
 Water will be purified in 8 hours.
 Do not use an activator (acid) for long term storage.
+For containers not exposed to sunlight, treat every 60 days.
+For containers exposed to sunlight, treat every 7 days.
+Also, for safety, treat again 8 hours before use.

 Preparing food